octorin/octorin.github.io/_pages/teaching.md

 description:
 ---

-I have taught the core marketing course to undergraduate and master's students at Cornell University as a sole instructor, and have earned high ratings and positive comments.
+I teach the core marketing course to undergraduate and master's students at Cornell University as a sole instructor, and have earned high ratings and positive comments.
 Click <i><a class="page-link" href="https://classes.cornell.edu/browse/roster/SP25/class/NCC/5530">here</a></i> for information about this course.

 <br>
 <details>